-Each year, instructors who have taught intermediate and advanced-level courses are invited to nominate up to two outstanding students who are then asked to submit 10-20 pages for consideration.
+Each year, instructors who have taught intermediate and advanced-level courses are invited to nominate their outstanding students who are then asked to submit 10-20 pages for consideration.
 The semi-finalists and finalists are determined by selected Writers’ Program instructors, and the winner is determined by Andrew Morse, the prize’s benefactor.
-The three finalists, who are named in the fall, receive cash prizes ($1,000 First Place, $600 Second Place, and $400 Third Place) and are honored at a luncheon attended by Mr. Morse, the nominating instructors, judges, and Writers’ Program staff.
+The three finalists, who are named in the fall, receive cash prizes ($3,000 First Place, $1,500 Second Place, and $500 Third Place) and are honored at a luncheon attended by Mr. Morse, the nominating instructors, judges, and Writers’ Program staff.

 For a list of all previous Kirkwood Award winners dating back to 1991, click here.